 First Thursday of each month

-Participating museums include, but are not limited to: Seattle Art Museum, Museum of Flight, The Burke Museum of Natural History & Culture, MOHAI, and the Wing Luke Museum of the Asian Pacific American Experience.
+Participating museums include, but are not limited to: Seattle Art Museum, Museum of Flight, The Burke Museum of Natural History & Culture, MOHAI, and the Seattle Asian Art Museum (a designated local landmark and worth a visit in its own right).
 Check the museums’ website for specific times and parking information.

 Cast Off! – Free Public Sail

 The Center for Wooden Boats, 1010 Valley St, Seattle